Thariq-Ahamed-k-s/Thariq-29-projects/README.md

 POST /evaluate_answer → Evaluate transcribed answer for correctness.

 2. tools.py - 🛠️ Tool Shop Product Management (GUI)
-Description:
+# Product Manager App

-A Tkinter-based GUI tool for managing a tool shop’s products using SQLite.
+A simple desktop application built with Python, SQLite, and TTKBootstrap that allows users to manage inventory in a tool shop.
+It supports product addition, viewing, billing, stock adjustment, and deletion.

-Add, view, search, update, and delete products.
+## Features

-Calculates GST automatically.
+- Add new products with name, category, price, and quantity

-Scrollable UI for large product lists.
+- View all products in a tabular view

-How to Run:
+- Generate bills by adding products to a cart and calculating total

-bash
+- Adjust existing product stock
-Copy
+- Delete products by name

-Edit
+## Technologies Used
-python tools.py
+- Python 3.x
-Features:
+- Tkinter (GUI)

-Add new products with category and price.
+- ttkbootstrap (UI styling)

-View all products with GST calculation.
+- SQLite (Database)

-Search products by name.
+## Customization

-Update product details.
+- Change themes by replacing the theme in `ttk.Style("superhero")`

-Delete products from inventory.
+- Update background color from `self.configure(bg="#726f6f")`

 3. traintest.py - 🤖 Scikit-Learn Practice
 Description: